Paroxyste/Python/Model/README.md

 > The model attempts to determine each value in the series based on the values that precede it.
 ARIMA model estimation assumes a stationary series.
 This means that the mean of the series
 > is constant over time, as is the variance.
 >
-> - _Ce modèle nécéssite l'installation de StatsModels._
+> - _This function requires the installation of StatsModels._

 ## Fonctions disponible
 **datetime_index**